 Marketing organizations have access to many different analytical resources to support various marketing goals, but you probably don’t have all your bases covered if you’re like most.
 Assessing your current analytics resources is an excellent next step.
 After all, it’s essential to know where you are along the analytical spectrum to identify the gaps and start developing a strategy to fill them.

 For example, a marketing organization may collect online transaction and POS (point of sale) data, but what about all the unstructured information from social media sources or call centre records? ?
 These sources are a gold mine of information.
 Today the technology exists to turn unstructured data into real insights that marketers can use.
 As such, a marketing organization may choose to plan and budget for the addition of analytics resources that can fill that particular gap.
-Of course, if you’re not quite sure where to start, well, that’s easy.
-Start where you have the greatest needs and fill in the gaps over time as new needs arise.

 Unless you act on it, there is absolutely no real value in all the information it can give you.
 In a constant process of testing and learning.
 It allows you to improve the overall performance of your marketing program, for example: